 Livermore, D.A., 2002, Multiple Mechanisms of Antimicrobial Resistance in Pseudomonas aeruginosa: Our Worst Nightmare?, Clinical Infectious Diseases, 34, 634-64.
 “Pseudomonas aeruginosa carries multiresistance plasmids less often than does Klebsiella pneumoniae, develops mutational resistance to cephalosporins less readily than Enterobacter species, and has less inherent resistance than Stenotrophomonas maltophilia.
 What nevertheless makes P. aeruginosa uniquely problematic is a combination of the following: the species' inherent resistance to many drug classes; its ability to acquire resistance, via mutations, to all relevant treatments; its high and increasing rates of resistance locally; and its frequent role in serious infections.
 A few isolates of P. aeruginosa are resistant to all reliable antibiotics, and this problem seems likely to grow with the emergence of integrins that carry gene cassettes encoding both carbapenemases and amikacin acetyltransferases.”

-Sterile cotton swabs impregnated with copper nitrate and silver nitrate solutions removed 100% of Pseudomonas aeruginosa from a stainless steel surface.
-There was no cross-contamination of other surfaces when the wipes were applied, suggesting that the microbes has been inactivated.
+- Fisher et al. (2009) studied the combined effect of copper and silver against Pseudomonas.
+Sterile cotton swabs impregnated with copper nitrate and silver nitrate solutions removed 100% of P. aeruginosa from a stainless-steel surface.
+There was no cross-contamination of other surfaces when the wipes were applied, suggesting that the microbes had been inactivated.